Permaculture Design • Consultation • Installation • Education

-Karen is the co-founder of Transition 5 Villages, the Upper Valley Apple Corps and the Transformational Action Affinity Group (TAAG), local groups working to build a resilient culture by way of supporting renewable food and energy systems, re-skilling, planting fruit and nut trees for free and public picking and leading actions that are transformational in conception and implementation.
+Karen is the co-founder of Transition 5 Villages, the Upper Valley Apple Corps and the Upper Vally Transformational Action Affinity Group (UVTAAG), local groups working to build a resilient culture by way of supporting renewable food and energy systems, re-skilling, planting fruit and nut trees for free and public picking and leading actions that are transformational in conception and implementation.

 She has recently founded Permaculture Solutions, LLC where she works to develop ecologically diverse and nutrient dense landscapes for humans and habitat.
 She has designed forest gardens and garden systems for families, schools, hospitals and communities a like.
-Karen also teaches gardening, nutrition and creative arts at Creative Lives After School Program, located at White River School in Hartford VT.
-There she weaves together connections between inner well-being, creativity, restorative ecology, place based community connections, social and environmental justice.
+Karen is also the Facilitator for Change the World Kids, a teen run non-profit that focuses on environmental stewardship, social justice and community service. www.changetheworldkids.org

 Karen graduated with a self -designed BA titled Social Engagement in Environmental Awareness and Human Rights from Western WA University and is currently working on her Masters in Consciousness Studies and Transpersonal Psychology at Goddard College (Plainfield, VT) and Alef University (UK).
 Karen completed the Permaculture Design Course (’08), the Master Composter Course ('15) and The Permaculture Teacher Training (’16).
 She is also a lay herbalist and Reiki Master and enjoys applying earth and energy based healing to her landscape methods.